 Anaplan and Vena target different segments of the market.
 Anaplan is great for bigger, complex organizations, while Vena is good for smaller companies looking to standardize financial forecasting around templates.
 Vena should be considered by organizations eager to control how FP&A works.

 Planful offers a cloud-based budgeting software platform covering structured and dynamic planning, consolidation, and reporting.
 Planful’s platform elevates the financial conversation and helps you make better decisions more quickly, confidently, and strategically.

 For Finance, Planful offers solutions for managing cash flow, workforce reporting, financial reporting, annual operating planning, monthly close and consolidation, and multi-dimensional analysis.
 The company rebranded from Host Analytics in early 2020 to focus on mid-market customers.

 Planful is ideal for larger companies with big FP&A teams that want to work more collaboratively with the business.

 Planful vs Anaplan:

 Planful and Anaplan are both tailored toward larger companies with an affinity for engaging implementation consultants and support.
 Planful is better for FP&A teams looking to expand their influence in decision-making and business strategy.
 Anaplan is better for CFOs hoping to transform Finance.

-Vena offers a complete planning platform designed to bring people, processes, and systems together with pre-built solutions to automate time-consuming tasks.
+Vena Solutions offers a complete planning platform designed to bring people, processes, and systems together with pre-built solutions to automate time-consuming tasks.
 Specific capabilities include financial planning and analysis, reporting, compliance reporting, and financial close.
 Vena offers “pre-configured” FP&A software for a prescriptive approach that can be customized to meet specific needs.

 Vena is ideal for companies that need the rigid process and planning controls of pre-built FP&A processes, or that want to customize a pre-built solution for their unique needs.

 Cube vs. Vena:

-Cube enables FP&A to continue working as they like while increasing efficiency and effectiveness through smarter, simpler financial forecasting, planning, analysis, and reporting.
+Cube enables FP&A to continue working as they like while increasing efficiency and effectiveness through simpler financial forecasting, planning, analysis, and reporting.
 Vena uses a structured, template-driven approach to standardize FP&A. Cube is the better choice for FP&A teams that already have existing processes yet want to be faster and more confident in their work.

 Prophix sells a corporate performance management (CPM) solution designed to improve profitability and minimize risk by automating repetitive tasks.
 Their solutions help Finance automatically budget, plan, consolidate, and report with cloud or on-premise solution options.